EarthPol/earthpol.com/docs/Getting Started/EarthPolPremium.md

 - **Premium-Only Discord Chat:** Exclusive access to a Premium-only Discord chat, including sneak peeks at upcoming developments.
 - **Change Nation Color:** Nation leaders are able to change their nation color from the default blue.
 - **Exclusive Name Color:** Stand out in chat with a bright colored name!
+- **EarthPol Rewind:** Can't download the V6 map?
+With Premium, you can view your old builds on our hosted V6 archive server.

 Additionally, EarthPol Premium gives access to the following commands: